mrkkrp/arch-workstation/README.md

 This will ask for sudo password, enter it (use <kbd>↵ Enter</kbd> to finish input, it does not work with <kbd>C-m</kbd> well).

+When the execution finishes (it takes a while, several hours, so go have a beer in the meantime), re-login as normal user.
+You will login into fully set-up OS.

 ## Optional: Setting default audio card